Criticism of the United Nations: Allegations of anti-Zionism and antisemitism

 Israeli and American politicians also criticized the November 1975 passage of United Nations General Assembly Resolution 3379, which determined that Zionism is a form of racism.
-Many observers noted that the resolution was passed on the thirty-seventh anniversary of Kristallnacht, a pogrom viewed by historians as a prelude to the Holocaust.
+Many observers, including Chaim Herzog, Israel's ambassador to the United Nations at the time of the passage, noted that the resolution was passed on the thirty-seventh anniversary of Kristallnacht, a pogrom viewed by historians as a prelude to the Holocaust.

 The UN World Conference against Racism 2001 was held in Durban, South Africa and included discussion of the second-class citizenry issue in Israel, among other topics.
 Some media observers claimed that the conference constituted a forum for world leaders to make various antisemitic statements.
-British-Canadian conservative commentator Barbara Amiel condemned the distribution of antisemitic literature by non-governmental organizations attending the conference, citing cartoons equating the swastika with the Star of David, flyers expressing the wish that Adolf Hitler had killed every Jew on Earth, and copies of The Protocols of the Elders of Zion.
+British-Canadian conservative commentator Barbara Amiel condemned the distribution of antisemitic literature by non-governmental organizations attending the conference, citing cartoons equating the swastika with the Star of David.
 Tom Lantos, Colin Powell, Chuck Schumer, Elie Wiesel, Irwin Cotler, Alan Dershowitz, and Robert S. Wistrich condemned the entire conference, calling it hateful, racist, and antisemitic.

 Alice Wairimu Nderitu, the former UN Special Adviser on the Prevention of Genocide, alleged that her contract was not renewed in November 2024 because she declined to label Israel's conduct in the Gaza war a genocide.
 She also accused the UN of being overly focused on Israel, ignoring other humanitarian crises in Ukraine and Sudan.
 UN spokesperson Stéphane Dujarric stated that Nderitu's accusations were untrue, noting that no member of the Secretary-General's cabinet, of which Nderitu was a part of, had declared the situation in Gaza a genocide.